75 hotel workers arrested at Labor Day protest in California

 - On Labor Day, Trump slams union leader who criticized him

+A Marriott spokesman said the hotel has a longstanding and productive relationship with Unite Here and is negotiating in good faith.

-San Francisco Police spokeswoman Officer Grace Gatpandan says those arrested face misdemeanor charges of failing to obey a police officer.
+San Francisco Police spokeswoman Officer Grace Gatpandan said those arrested face misdemeanor charges of failing to obey a police officer.